Charles Evar & Hazel West Strasburg

 Henry Louis & Cora Palmer Strasburg

 Henry Louis was another son of Louis Henry and Fredericka Honeck Strasburg (q.v.), born August 19, 1890, in Woodland, Utah Territory.
 Cora was born February, 5, 1894, in Huntington, Utah Territory, to George Asael and Lucity Stolworthy Palmer.
-The couple met at the home of William Loveridge in Highland in 1915 and was married June 18 that same year.
+The couple met at the home of William Loveridge in Highland in 1915 and were married June 18 that same year.
 They had ten children: Henry, LaVere, Boyd, LaDene, Leo, Zelda, stillborn boy, Arlene, Eva, and Glenda.
 LaDene through Arlene were born in Highland.

 They moved around and lived in many places over the years: Duchesne, Price, Carbonville, Pleasant Grove, Bingham Canyon and Bountiful, Utah and Shiprock, Liberty and Kirtland, New Mexico as well as Highland.